LoqmanSamani/protein-fold/α_fold/medium.md

 ![evofomer4](https://github.com/LoqmanSamani/protein_sa/blob/systembiology/%CE%B1_fold/images/evoformer4.png)

-next step in evoformer block is The triangular multiplicative update updates the pair representation in the Evoformer block by combining information within each triangle of graph edges ij, ik, and jk.
+next step in evoformer block is The triangular multiplicative update (The key feature of this network is that attention is arranged in terms of triangles of residues.
+The intuition here is to enforce the triangle inequality, one of the axioms of metric spaces.
+This is quite a clever idea since one of the classical problems of deep learning-based structure prediction was that distance distributions could not be embedded in three-dimensional space) updates the pair representation in the Evoformer block by combining information within each triangle of graph edges ij, ik, and jk.
 Each edge ij receives an update from the other two edges of all triangles, where it is involved. this step sontains two sub steps, one for the “outgoing” edges and one for the “incoming” edges.